 - Fee refunds are issued directly to the student.

-Fees charged for full- and part-time credit programs are established by the Ministry of Advanced Education and Skills Development, and can be changed without advance notice.
-The fees indicated here are those in place for the 2017 – 2018 academic year.
+Fees charged for full- and part-time credit programs are established by the Ministry of Colleges and Universities and can be changed without advance notice.
+The fees indicated here are those in place for the 2019 – 2020 academic year.

 Income tax receipts

-Students can print an official copy of the Tuition and Education Credit Certificate (T2202A) for income tax purposes from their Banner account.
-This certificate includes both the number of months of schooling and the fees paid for the calendar year.
-Duplicate certificates are issued if requested.
+Students can print an official copy of the Tuition and Education Credit Certificate (T2202A) – certificate includes both the number of months of schooling and the fees paid for the calendar year and Statement of Pension, Retirement, Annuity, and Other Income (T4A) – for income from bursary/scholarship for income tax purposes from their Banner account.
+Duplicate certificates are available on students’ Banner accounts.